hawkw/sharded-slab/README.md

 creating and removing new items can be very cheap.

 This crate implements a lock-free concurrent slab, indexed by `usize`s.

+**Note**: This crate is currently experimental.
+Please feel free to use it in your projects, but bear in mind that there's still plenty of room for optimization, and there may still be some lurking bugs.

 ## Usage